67272-App-Design-Dev/PATS_v3/README.md

 ## Running

-To get this running after cloning the project repp, you need to take the following steps:
+To get this running after cloning the project repo, you need to take the following steps:

 1. Install yarn with the command `npm install --global yarn`.
 Verify it's installed with the command `yarn -v`